blender - Man Page

 $BLENDER_SYSTEM_RESOURCES Replace default directory of all bundled resource files.

-$BLENDER_SYSTEM_SCRIPTS Directory to add more bundled scripts.
+$BLENDER_SYSTEM_SCRIPTS Directories to add extra scripts.

 $BLENDER_SYSTEM_EXTENSIONS Directory for system extensions repository.